projectit-org/ProjectIt-documentation/src/routes/index.md

 * The **typer** defines what the type of an element is.
 * The **validator** defines what a correct model looks like and wil provide errors whenever a model breaks these rules.

-## Why Is ProjectIt As It Is?
+### Why Is ProjectIt As It Is?
 Currently, ProjectIt does not support the creation of debuggers, interpreters, generators, and such.
 Indeed, we have a (large) [wish list](/010_Intro/wish-list) of extra features that we would like to implement in the future.

-In some cases,like e.g code generators, we think that integration  with existing tools is the best solution.
+In some cases, like e.g code generators, we think that integration with existing tools is the best solution.
 In other cases we plan to provide ProjectIt components for specific functionality.
 Given time, we hope to realize many of these extra items.